centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-devices-video-appeartv-snmp.md

 ---
-id: network-fortinet-fortimanager-snmp
+id: hardware-devices-video-appeartv-snmp
-title: Fortinet Fortimanager SNMP
+title: Appear TV SNMP
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 ## Connector dependencies

-The following monitoring connectors will be installed when you install the **Fortinet Fortimanager SNMP** connector through the
-**Configuration > Monitoring Connector Manager** menu:
+The following monitoring connectors will be installed when you install the **Appear TV SNMP** connector through the **Configuration > Monitoring Connector Manager** menu:
 * [Base Pack](./base-generic.md)